Vishwanath-Ramesh/node-mssql-odata/README.md

-# A React boilerplate setup with webpack and babel
+# A simple Node backend using MS Sql and OData